 BIM and integration of sustainability aspects in construction projects

 BIM enables the integration of sustainability aspects into construction projects by allowing better planning and coordination of the different phases of a project.
-By using a digital model, engineers can plan and utilise sustainable materials and technologies more efficiently, resulting in improved sustainability performance.
+By using a digital model, engineers can plan and utilise sustainable materials and technologies more efficiently, resulting in improved project sustainability.
 Sustainability of the project.

 Integrating sustainability aspects into construction projects offers a variety of benefits.
 By using BIM, engineers can reduce the environmental impact of a project while improving profitability.
 In addition, the integration of sustainability aspects enables better communication and coordination between the various project stakeholders, resulting in improved efficiency and quality.